blueswizzle/js-weather-app/README.md

 - Displays weather temperature for user-specified location
 - Displays Humidity and Wind Speed for user-specified location
 - Background changes to depict the location's current weather conditions
+- Can change between imperial and metric measuring system

 ## Cloning